-- (a) The Parties agree to negotiate in good faith to resolve any disputes arising under this Agreement or arising from the Contractor's compliance with the Services Agreement or to resolve any ongoing material failure by the County or Contractor as agent of the County to fulfill the obligations set forth in Sections 1, 2, and 3 of this Agreement.
-Neither Party may seek relief in a court of law or any other forum until and unless the dispute resolution process set forth in this Section 11 has been completed in good faith, except that nothing in this section shall require a Party to postpone seeking injunctive or other equitable relief if it believes in good faith such relief is needed. - (b) The Parties shall designate representatives for purposes of managing this Agreement and the dispute resolution process under this Section 11.
-The Parties' Designated Representatives shall be the persons identified in Section 22 to receive notice for the County and for the City respectively, or such other persons as they may designate in writing from time to time by giving notice.
+(a) The Parties agree to negotiate in good faith to resolve any disputes arising under this Agreement or arising from the Contractor's compliance with the Services Agreement so that the purposes of this Agreement are not frustrated or to resolve any ongoing material failure by the County or Contractor as agent of the County to fulfill the obligations set forth in Sections 1 and 2 of this Agreement.
+Neither Party may seek relief in a court of law or any other forum until and unless the dispute resolution process set forth in this Section 10 has been completed in good faith, except that nothing in this section shall require a Party to postpone seeking injunctive or other equitable relief if it believes in good faith such relief is needed.

+(b) The Parties shall designate representatives for purposes of managing this Agreement and the dispute resolution process under this Section 10.
+The Parties' Designated Representatives shall be the persons identified in Section 21 to receive notice for the County and for the City respectively, or such other persons as they may designate in writing from time to time by giving notice.
 The Parties' Designated Representatives shall communicate regularly to discuss the status of the tasks and services to be performed and to prevent disputes from arising.